Code-Institute-Submissions/Elitept/README.md

 This will provide variety, which will ultimately lead to more clients and thus higher revenue.

 ### User Stories
+split into features
 - As a potential client, I want to be able to read testimonials from other clients which highlight their experiences, so that I can get more insight into how good the services are.
   This will help me decide if I want to sign up with this company.
+- As a potential client
 - As a potential client, I want to be able to see what services you offer and your credentials, so that I can see whether you offer what I am looking for.
 - As the business owner, I want to add a section with a contact form, so that I can entice clients to contact us.
 This will lead to more potential sales, as a result more revenue.
 - As the business owner, I want to provide key information about our company in terms of history and reviews, so that I can show any potential client that we are a reputable business, with proven results.